Opticians Association of Ohio Bylaws

 Section 4: Removal – Whenever, in its judgment, the best interest of the Association will be served and a quorum is present, the Executive Director may be removed by two-thirds (2/3) vote of the Board of Trustees present and voting at any official meeting called by the President of OAO.
 Any such removal shall be without prejudice to the contract rights, if any, of the Executive Director so removed.

-Section 5: Annual Review – The Executive Committee of OAO may conduct a formal performance and salary review for this position annually in the first quarter of the calendar year.
+Section 5: Annual Review – The Executive Committee of OAO shall conduct a formal performance and salary review for this position annually in the first quarter of the calendar year.

 Article IX – Committees